Bark Endeavour Departing Whitby

 Bark Endeavour Departing Whitby.
 Original Oil Painting of the replica of James Cooks ship Bark Endeavour departing from the Yorkshire seaside town of Whitby, accompanied by the Whitby lifeboat and other vessels.
 Painted on wooden panel 68.5 X 49 cm.
 This artwork is framed and signed by Roger on the front and back of the panel.

-Bark Endeavour Departing Whitby is now available as a 1000 piece jigsaw puzzle by Gibsons.
+Bark Endeavour Departing Whitby is currently available as a 1000 piece jigsaw puzzle by Gibsons.

 Whitby is split by the River Esk.
 On the East Cliff, overlooking the North Sea is the the ruined Gothic Whitby Abbey, which inspired Bram Stoker’s “Dracula”.
 Also shown is the the Church of St. Mary, reached by the famous 199 steps.